Skip to main content

 • If paid through Autopay, the description will clearly say Autopay Collection.

 Inside the invoice, you’ll see a breakdown of the individual transactions—including descriptions and amounts.
-If you need to make changes on an invoice or record a special situation please use the notes feature.
+If you need to make changes on an invoice or record a special situation please use the notes feature to communicate with your team.

 Extra Audit Trail